 - 3.1 The City Council's Corporate Charging Policy and Financial Regulations require that Chief Officers, at least annually, report to and seek approval from Committee on a review of all fees and charges levied for services provided.
 This report also takes account of the legal framework within which certain licence fees must be set. - 3.2 The Street Trading service receives no corporate budget allocation and as such must meet any and all expenditure from within its own income.
-The level of income is entirely dependent upon the number of consents applied for, issued or renewed in a particular year. - 3.3 In order to ensure the fees accurately reflect the true cost of administering and processing consents the fee calculations are based on the finalised accounts from 2020/21.
-This is more reliable than trusting in projections and estimates and is accepted as best practice in fee calculations of this kind. - 3.4 Members will note a blanket percentage change has not been applied, but that each fee has been reviewed to take into account the use of carry forward balances (where applicable), changes in overhead costs and processing times. - 3.7 The fees proposed in this report are calculated to recover the full cost of carrying out the service.
-This includes all administrative costs, any recharge of officers' time in appropriate cases when carrying out inspections of premises and other compliance duties (where applicable). - 3.8 The fees proposed fulfil the main requirement of assuring that full costs are recovered from the income generated wherever possible. - 3.9 The legal requirement for a Licensing Service to recover only "reasonable costs" takes precedence over the City Council's Corporate Charging Policy and the requirement to maximise income.
-License fees prescribed by statute also take precedence over the Corporate Charging Policy. - 3.10 In setting the fees we have also taken account of the various precedents set by case law in the various areas of licensing.
+The level of income is entirely dependent upon the number of consents applied for, issued or renewed in a particular year. - 3.3 In order to ensure the fees accurately reflect the true cost of administering and processing the licences the fee calculations are ordinarily based on the finalised accounts from the previous financial year as this is more reliable than trusting in projections and estimates and is accepted as best practice in fee calculations of this kind.
+At the time of writing the report, the accounts for 2022/23 were not yet finalised but have been used as the best available information. - 3.4 Members will be aware that an increase was made to the fees last year of either 10 or 12% following a report brought before this committee, rather than the full recovery of costs. - 3.5 A blanket percentage change is not applied and each fee has been reviewed to take into account the use of carry forward balances (where applicable), changes in overhead costs and processing times in relation to that particular fee. - 3.6 The fees proposed in this report are calculated to recover the full cost of carrying out the service.
+This includes all administrative costs, any recharge of officers' time in appropriate cases when carrying out inspections of premises and other compliance duties (where applicable). - 3.7 The fees proposed fulfil the main requirement of assuring that full costs are recovered from the income generated wherever possible. - 3.8 The legal requirement for a Licensing Service to recover only "reasonable costs" takes precedence over the City Council's Corporate Charging Policy and the requirement to maximise income.
+Licence fees prescribed by statute also take precedence over the Corporate Charging Policy. - 3.9 In setting the fees we have also taken account of the various precedents set by case law in the various areas of licensing.
 A summary of these cases is provided at Appendix 2